pulumi/pulumi-hugo/themes/default/content/blog/the-present-and-future-of-ai-and-iac/index.md

 ### Near Future

-Despite the rapid progress over the last year, we’re clearly still just getting started in realizing the impact of AI on cloud infrastructure management.
+Even with the rapid progress over the last year, we’re clearly still just getting started in realizing the impact of AI on cloud infrastructure management.

 Tightening the feedback loop for tools like Pulumi AI will continue to enable AI to iterate and solve more complex cloud infrastructure challenges, and arrive at correct working solutions.
 And instead of asking questions and getting back code, these tools will soon be able to actually do the deployments and verify that they work.
 The result is a natural language interface, which can build and evolve cloud infrastructure.
 Even as the interface becomes natural language, Infrastructure as Code is a uniquely good “code-behind” for this because it maintains a desired state configuration for the infrastructure, which AI tools can easily iterate on and manage.
 The incredible pace of improvement in AI model skill and performance for writing code in particular will accrue directly into improvements here.